The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Worth restoring:

-- Loose joints (usually simple fix)
+- Loose joints (usually a simple regluing)

 - Missing hardware (if you can find period-appropriate replacements)